Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Oh, yeah, he's ready to go.

-He's uh had a couple days to rest.
+He's had a couple days to rest.

-He's had almost a week and a half of of good rest, and he hasn't really been doing much but rehabbing, so he's gonna be ready to go.
+He's had almost a week and a half of good rest, and he hasn't really been doing much but rehabbing.

-And this is the biggest game of the year, so no matter how he's feeling, he he's gonna be out there making plays.
+So no matter how he's feeling, he's going to be out there making plays.

-Aaron Smith, any chance he'll play.
+Aaron Smith, any chance he'll play?

 I don't know.

-You know, we know he had a hard time this year with his injury and uh just having him out there on the field, just being on the sideline to just be enough boost for us.
+And just having him out there on the field, just being on the sideline, would just be enough boost for us.

 Well, best of luck.

-I know that you've got uh Larry Foot there, and I'd like to say hi to him, but best of life's really a thrill to talk to you, and um you are you you really James are uh a prince of a guy.
+I know that you've got Larry Foote there, and I'd like to say hi to him, but best of luck, it's really a thrill to talk to you.

-I hope you're not one of the teams moving to LA.
+I hope you're not one of the teams moving to L.A.

-Oh no, not a chance.
+Oh, no, not a chance.

 Just kidding.